Benchrest shooting: Rests

 Unlimited class rail guns are just barreled actions (the top) that ride directly on a machine rest (the base), no additional rests are needed.
 The base of the railgun provides adjustable feet to provide a stable position on the bench, and the rifle is aimed with horizontal and vertical adjustments built into the base.

 All other rifle types have recognizable stocks, and are fired from dual sandbags; a front bag on an adjustable mechanical platform (some costing half as much as the rifle) and a special rear bag.
 The stocks of benchrest rifles are designed to rest on the sandbags.
 With short-range rifles and the lower-recoiling long-range rifles, many competitors shoot "free recoil," where the rifle is not touched at all, save for the finger on the trigger.
 The sandbags provide all the support.
-By allowing the rifle to move freely backwards, the shooter hopes that the movement under recoil will be as consistent as possible.
-A few short-range rifles, and long-range rifles with heavy recoil must be firmly held, even though the aiming is still done with the positioning of the rests.
+By allowing the rifle to move freely backward, the shooter hopes that the movement under recoil will be as consistent as possible.
+A few short-range rifles and long-range rifles with heavy recoil must be firmly held, even though the aiming is still done with the positioning of the rests.